top of page

 For the Western construct there have been recent studies comparing talking to plants with kindness, versus speaking to plants with harshness.
 Clear outcomes of those studies follow conventional wisdom - the kindness group thrived and the harshness group withered.
 This pre-supposes that plants respond to energy, frequency, tone, or vibration.

-As more and more of us in the Western world begin to crave nature and spend time building greater connection with her, we’ve developed an academic discipline to make space for this study - Ecopsychology seeks to expand and remedy the emotional connection between humans and nature, treating people psychologically by bringing them spiritually closer to nature.
+As more and more of us in the Western world begin to crave nature coming to deeper realizations of our role in the greater ecosystem, the Western analytical mind has developed an academic discipline to make space for this study.
+Fields such as Ecopsychology seek to expand and remedy the emotional connection between humans and nature, treating people psychologically by bringing them spiritually closer to nature.
 The London School of Economics has the world’s first university sponsored “Center for Animal Sentience”.
 All of this is recognition that working with nature has both healing properties and deep intelligence.

 Farming practices, logging practices, land and river management conducted with care and reciprocity have a different tone - I’ll care for you and you care for me.
 There’s a regenerative component when our impact on nature is taken into consideration.
 Intention is employed and the energy behind the project has an eye to relationship.
 Prayers are given, offerings made, conversations with spirits prioritized.
 Nature-connected peoples believe their mountains, trees, rivers, and lakes are imbued with spirit, deep spirit that has ancient wisdom.
 Starting from this place of natural sentience hits different.
 The interactions recognize connection and play out with more care.